mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 5 minute walk to cool down.

 ### NOTES
-Time: **0&#8239;Mins** &nbsp; Swim: **0&#8239;m** &nbsp; Walk/Run: **0&#8239;km**
+Time: **97&#8239;Mins** &nbsp; Swim: **2000&#8239;m** &nbsp; Walk/Run: **5.3&#8239;km**

 Sleep through the night but had a groggy morning.
 Productive day at work before going to the pool.
 Weather is sunny but just  17&deg;C.
 <!----->
 First 100m length (warm up) was done in 1:39 and I was pretty consistent in getting low 1:40s (or better) for the entire workout.
 This despite my right elbow being sore from an interaction with a rock during the MTB ride [last night](javascript:flick('wed');).

 Could it be that the swimming in the wetsuit reset the _"level"_ in my head?
 Or maybe the uptick in speed is due to having shaved my legs for the race.
-Whatever, this was a fun workout.
+Whatever, this was **a fun workout**.

 I did the run from _Crystal Pool_ to _Royal Jubilee Hospital_ and back.
 Flat route with different underfoot variations from the sidewalks.
-This was a new shoe day.
+This was a **new shoe day**.
 Effort was relaxed and I am really liking the rhythm of 2 minutes on, 1 off as I use it to give me a positive reset for my run posture.

 ![Adidas Takumi Sen 8](/assets/jpg/adidas-takumi-sen-8-340.jpeg)
 <!---->